Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Is it possible to link the on-shell -contributions and ``kinematic'' -effects?

+Note that from the point of view of the first principles of the theory of dispersion representations the model equation (\ref{dispersion}) is not completely substantiated.
+Indeed, within PT it should contain the subtraction constant, which is related to the theoretical ambiguities in the low-energy region, discussed in \cite{Broadhurst:2000yc, Pivovarov:2001xj} upon a study of the dispersion representations of the Green's functions for the scalar quark and gluon currents.
+In this regard, it would be more consistent to consider the model subtracted dispersion relation written down for the function $F(Q^2)-F(0)$.
+However, below we will show that the perturbative estimates for coefficients of the ratio $M_q/\overline{m}_q(\overline{m}^2_q)$, obtained with help of the expression (\ref{dispersion}), yield the quite reasonable predictions of the asymptotic behavior of this ratio and agree with applications of the renormalon-motivated calculus (with a factor of order 2).

+Keeping in mind the aforesaid discussions, Eqs.(\ref{dispersion}-\ref{T(s)}), remark on equality of coefficients $t_k$ and $t^M_k$ at $s=\overline{m}^2_q$ and taking into account the inverse integral representation for the function $T(s)$\footnote{By analogy with the dispersion relation between the $e^+e^-$ annihilation $R(s)$-ratio and the Adler $D(Q^2)$-function, the integration contour on the plane of complex variable $z$ lies in the region of analyticity of the integrand (here function $F(Q^2)$ is the analog of the Adler function).}

-We now return to the discussed above model dispersion relation.
-Bearing in mind the inverse integral representation for the spectral function $T(s)$, Eqs.(\ref{dispersion}-\ref{T(s)}) and remark on equality of coefficients $t_k$ and $t^M_k$, one can obtain the following spectral representation for the pole and $\rm{\overline{MS}}$-scheme masses of heavy quarks \cite{Chetyrkin:1997wm}:
+one can obtain the following approximate representation for the pole and $\rm{\overline{MS}}$-scheme masses of heavy quarks \cite{Chetyrkin:1997wm}:

-Using now Eqs.(\ref{dispersion}-\ref{F}) we can fix the explicit form of $\Delta_k$-contributions in (\ref{tn-Deltan}) up to sixth order of PT.
-The system of RG-equations (\ref{RG-eq1}-\ref{RG-eq2}) in the time-like region of energies in the $\mathcal{O}(a^6_s)$ approximation can be rewritten as:
+Using now Eqs.(\ref{dispersion}-\ref{F}) we can fix the explicit form of the ``kinematic'' contributions $\Delta_k$ in (\ref{tn-Deltan}) up to the sixth order of PT.
+Far enough from the regions of manifestation of the heavy quark threshold effects the differential system of RG-equations (\ref{RG-eq1}-\ref{RG-eq2}) in the time-like region can be rewritten in the following integral form in the $\mathcal{O}(a^6_s)$ approximation: